Therkildsen Grants for Faculty-Student Collaborative Research

-- Complete and upload a matching funds letter (GSR Signature Page)
+- Complete and upload a matching funds letter (Signature form)

 - If funded, you will be notified by e-mail.
 Work with your faculty mentor to make purchases and travel arrangements related to your research.
 Use the Student Research Reimbursement Request Form(addressed to the business officer in your College Dean’s Office) to apply for funds to purchase supplies or be reimbursed for out-of-pocket expenses (more details below).